How to Find the Right Geriatric DoctorSeptember 19, 2019

 The right geriatrician will take pride in providing the best quality of care possible.
 You should feel like your doctor thinks of you as a whole person, not just a list of conditions and symptoms.

 A good place to start is to find out what other patients say about doctors in your area.
-Talk to friends and family and see if they like their geriatricians.
+Talk to friends, family, and caregiver if you have one to see if they like their geriatricians.
 Ask for recommendations from healthcare professionals you know and trust.

 Look at doctor reviews on websites such as Healthgrades.com and read Google reviews.
 When you look for reviews on Google, also search for the doctor’s name and see if he or she is in the news.
 If his or her name pops up with a long history of legal trouble, you should move on.